cudoventures/terraform-provider-cudo/docs/resources/vm.md

 - `external_ip_address` (String) The external IP address of the VM instance.
 - `internal_ip_address` (String) The internal IP address of the VM instance.
-- `renewable_energy` (Boolean) Whether the VM instance is powered by renewable energy

 <a id="nestedatt--boot_disk"></a>
 ### Nested Schema for `boot_disk`